OldManUmby/DND.SRD.Wiki/pages/18.monsters/default.md

 **Challenge** 2 (450 XP)

 **_Antimagic Susceptibility_**.
-The rug is incapacitated while in the area of an _antimagic field._ If targeted by _dispel magic_, the rug must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.
+The rug is incapacitated while in the area of an _antimagic field_.
+If targeted by _dispel magic_, the rug must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.

 **_Damage Transfer_**.
 While it is grappling a creature, the rug takes only half the damage dealt to it, and the creature grappled by the rug takes the other half.